Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL

 \section{Proposed Method}

-In this section, we present the DOM2 algorithm, which is shown in Fig. \ref{fig:diffusionpolicy}.
+{In this section, we present the DOM2 algorithm shown in Figure \ref{fig:diffusionpolicy}.
 In the following, we first discuss how we generate the actions with diffusion in Section \ref{sec:diffusionpolicy}.
 Next, we show how to design appropriate objective functions in policy learning in Section \ref{sec:regularizer}.
-We then present the data augmentation method in Section \ref{sec:dataaug}.
-Finally, we present the whole procedure of DOM2 in Section \ref{sec:dom2}.
+We then present the data reweighting method in Section \ref{sec:dataaug}.
+Finally, we present the whole procedure of DOM2 in Section \ref{sec:dom2}. }